DecadeReverb/strainer-asp-dotnet/README.md

 ### Use Strainer to filter/sort/paginate

-In example below, Strainer processor is injected in a controller.
-Then, in `GetPost()` Strainer will process the source collection by calling `Apply()`.
-It will filter, sort and/or paginate the source `IQueryable` depending on model parameters.
+In example below, Strainer processor is injected to a controller.
+In `GetPosts()` method below, `Apply()` is called causing the source collection to be processed.
+Strainer processor will filter, sort and/or paginate the source `IQueryable` depending on model parameters.

 ```cs
 private readonly ApplicationDbContext _dbContext;